Detection of astrophysical tau neutrino candidates in IceCube: Flavor Composition Analysis

-with a best-fit flavor composition of $\nuratio=0.20:0.39:0.42$.
-Comparing this result with previously published results of the flavor composition also shown in Figure \ref{fig:KDEflavor} clearly shows the advantages of the ternary topology classification.
+\end{linenomath*} Comparing this result with previously published results of the flavor composition also shown in Figure~\ref{fig:KDEflavor} clearly shows the advantages of the ternary topological classification.
 The best-fit point is non-zero in all flavor components for the first time, and the degeneracy between the $\nue$ and $\nutau$ fraction is broken.
-The small sample size in this analysis leads to an increased uncertainty on the $\numu$ fraction as compared to \cite{APJ15} and \cite{Spencer}. \\ The test statistic $\text{TS}= -2 \left( \ln \like(\phi_{\nutau}^0) - \ln \like(\phi_{\nutau}^{\text{b.f.}}) \right)$ compares the likelihood of a fit with a $\nutau$ flux normalization fixed at a value $\phi_{\nutau}^0$ to the free fit where $\phi_{\nutau}$ assumes its best-fit value $\phi_{\nutau}^{\text{b.f.}}$.
+The small sample size of 60 events in this analysis and the lower sensitivity of the HESE sample to $\numu$ than to $\nue$ and $\nutau$ flavors both lead to an increased uncertainty on the $\numu$ fraction as compared to \cite{APJ15} and~\cite{Spencer}.

+The test statistic $\text{TS}= -2 \left( \ln \like(\phi_{\nutau}^0) - \ln \like(\phi_{\nutau}^{\text{b.f.}}) \right)$ compares the likelihood of a fit with a $\nutau$ flux normalization fixed at a value $\phi_{\nutau}^0$ to the free fit where $\phi_{\nutau}$ assumes its best-fit value, $\phi_{\nutau}^{\text{b.f.}}$.
 Evaluated at $\phi_{\nutau}^0=0$ and using Wilks' theorem, it gives the significance at which a vanishing astrophysical tau neutrino flux can be disfavored.
 The test statistic is expected to follow a half-$\chi^2_{k}$ distribution with $k=1$ degree of freedom \cite{halfChi2}.
-See the \textit{Supplemental Material} for a discussion.
-The observed test statistic is TS~$=6.5$, which translates to a significance of $2.8\sigma$, or a p-value of 0.005.
+The validity of Wilks' theorem was tested with pseudo-MC trials as described in Appendix~B. The observed test statistic is TS~$=6.5$, which translates to a significance of $2.8\sigma$, or a p-value of 0.005.
 A one-dimensional scan of the astrophysical $\nutau$ flux normalization is performed with all other components of the fit profiled over.
-The $1 \sigma$ confidence intervals are defined by TS~$\leq 1$, and the astrophysical tau neutrino flux normalization is measured to
+The $1 \sigma$ confidence intervals are defined by TS~$\leq 1$, and the astrophysical tau neutrino flux normalization is measured to \begin{linenomath*}

-This constitutes the first non-zero measurement of the astrophysical tau neutrino flux. \\
+\end{linenomath*} This constitutes the first indication for tau neutrinos in the astrophysical neutrino flux.